-Formation Zone, Plymouth University’s unique incubation space for starting a business, will be replicated in London and Bhubaneswar, India.
+Formation Zone, the University of Plymouth's unique incubation space for starting a business, will be replicated in London and Bhubaneswar, India.

 The University has secured licences with GSM London and Xavier Institute of Management, so both institutions can set up Formation Zones based on the University’s award-winning model.